RosettaCommons/documentation/application_documentation/Application-Documentation.md

 -  [[Stepwise monte carlo|stepwise]] - Generate 3D models of protein, RNA, and protein/RNA loops, motifs, and interfaces.
 Stochastic version of stepwise assembly.
 -  [[RNA assembly with experimental constraints|rna-assembly]] - Predict 3-dimensional structures of large RNAs with the help of experimental constraints.
 Note – largely deprecated by newer pipeline (documentation coming soon).
 -  [[ERRASER]] - Refine an RNA structure given electron density constraints.
+-  [[ERRASER2]] - An update to ERRASER that eliminates the need for a particular Python environment and Phenix evaluation, in favor of exclusively internal Rosetta tools.
+Still unpublished/officially "beta."
 -  [[DRRAFTER]] - Build RNA coordinates into cryoEM maps of RNA-protein assemblies.
 -  [[auto-DRRAFTER]] - Automatically build RNA coordinates into cryo-EM maps (currently for maps that do not contain proteins).
 -  [[Sample around nucleobase]] - Visualizing energy functions by scanning probe molecules around a nucleobase.